syst3mw0rm/edx-platform/docs/en_us/course_authors/source/creating_content/organizing_course.rst

 Each component has a display name that shows in the component header when you can edit the component.
-The display name also shows to students when they hover the mouse pointer over the unit icon in the course accordian.
+The display name also shows to students when they hover the mouse pointer over the unit icon in the course accordion.

 To set the display name for a component: